 Payments that could fall under this category include lease payments for ships, cars, oil rigs and any other equipment.
 Payment for slot hire, leasing, time charter, voyage charter of ships (bare boat or with crew) would also be exposed to tax.

-Where a payer is liable to pay interest which is deemed derived from Malaysia to a non-resident, he shall upon payment or crediting the interest, deduct 15% of the interest as WT.
+Where a payer is liable to pay interest which is deemed derived from Malaysia to a non-resident, he shall upon payment or crediting the interest, deduct 15% of the interest as WHT.
 The non-resident lender will receive 85% of the gross interest income.
-Double Tax Agreement may offer lower WT rate.
+Double Tax Agreement may offer lower WHT rate.

 The interest shall be deemed to be derived from Malaysia— a) if responsibility for payment of the interest or royalty lies with the Government, a State Government or a local authority;